University and SHRS COVID-19 Vaccination Requirements and Information

 - 2 summer sessions at the per credit rate (12-15 credits each);

 - Extern year, minimally 3 semesters at the per credit rate (5 credits each).

 Please also be advised that students should anticipate costs related to laboratory fees, physical examinations, security clearances, and any drug screens required by their preceptorship sites.
-These fees vary by program and the assigned clinical site but are approximately $150/year.

 Applicants can obtain information on financial aid from the Office of Admissions and Financial Aid at the University of Pittsburgh.